vinayak-tyagi/Self-driving-car-using-RPI/README.md

 # Self-driving-car-using-RPI
 Our Major aim for this project is to offline its working(without using the remote servers like AWS, Google Cloud) for ML Model prediction.
-The reason for that is Latency (Response time/Internet Speed), since project need the quick response (less than a sec) and Internet Connection issues in various areas.
+The reason for that is Latency (Response time/Internet Speed), since project need the quick response (less than a sec) and internet connection issues in various areas.

 ## Hardware
 - Remote Control Car (RC Car)